refresh-bio/kmer-db/README.md

 For performance reasons, `all2all` mode produces a lower triangular matrix.

 When `-sparse` switch is specified, the table is stored in a sparse form.
-In particular, zeros are omitted while non-zero elements are represented as pairs (*column_id*, *value*).
-Thus, rows may have different number of elements:
+In particular, zeros are omitted while non-zero elements are represented as pairs (*column_id*, *value*) with 1-based column indexing.
+Thus, rows may have different number of elements, e.g.:

 | 									| 								| 					| 				|		|			|
 | :---: 							| :---: 						| :---: 			| :---:			| :---:	|  :---:	|